partyshah/codebase-mentored-interview-fa18/README.md

-# Welcome to Fall 2018 Mentored Project Technical Interview!
+# Welcome to the Fall 2018 Mentored Project Technical Interview!

 In this interview, you will implement the classic interactive game, **Towers of Hanoi**.
 ![alt text](https://s3.amazonaws.com/codecademy-content/courses/cs-path-stacks/stacks-project/towers.gif "Logo Title Text 1")